squidfunk/mkdocs-material/docs/setup/extensions/python-markdown-extensions.md

     ```

 The other configuration options of this extension are not officially supported
-by Material for MkDocs, so they may yield unexpected results.
-Use them at your
+by Material for MkDocs, which is why they may yield unexpected results.
+Use
-own risk.
+them at your own risk.

 See reference for usage: